-Through the completion of the Hispanic Cultural Certificate, the graduates will:
+Through the completion of the Hispanic Cultural Certificate, the graduates will be able to:

-- 1. Analyze family and personal health data from Hispanic individuals, families, and communities in their own language. - 2.
-Identify health and social needs of Hispanic communities. - 3.
-Implement health care, education, and counseling to Hispanic individuals, families, and communities. - 4.
-Design culturally-appropriate health and social services for the Hispanic population. - 5.
-Promote the value of the unique aspects of the Hispanic culture while providing holistic culturally competent care.
+- Analyze family and personal health data from Hispanic individuals, families, and communities in their own language. - Identify health and social needs of Hispanic communities. - Implement health care, education, and counseling to Hispanic individuals, families, and communities. - Design culturally-appropriate health and social services for the Hispanic population.

+• Promote the value of the unique aspects of the Hispanic culture while providing holistic culturally competent care.
 Up to six (6) transfer credits will be accepted for the Hispanic Cultural Certificate.